Nolan Jones Preview, Player Props: Rockies vs. Giants

 Nolan Jones At The Plate

-- Jones enters this game on a seven-game hitting streak.
-During his last outings, he's hitting .250.
+- Jones enters this game on a eight-game hitting streak.
+During his last outings, he's hitting .316 with one homer.

-- In 26 games this year (31.7%), Jones has picked up an RBI, and in 15 of those games (18.3%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- In 32.5% of his games this year, Jones has had at least one RBI.
+He's picked up more than one in 19.3% and driven in three or more of his team's runs in five contests.

+- In 36 of 83 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.